visgl/math.gl/modules/wkb/README.md

 - decimal and exponent notation;
 - arbitrary whitespace while rejecting every unrecognized non-whitespace character.

+`parseWKT` returns the geometry value.
+Use `parseWKTWithMetadata` when the semantic dimension must survive parsing, especially for measured coordinates and collections with mixed child dimensions.
+Its result is accepted directly by `formatWKT`, which then writes each geometry with its own declared dimension.
+Set `inferDimensions: true` to accept legacy unmarked XYZ/XYZM coordinates;
+three-value tuples are inferred as XYZ because tuple width alone cannot distinguish Z from M.

-`formatWKT` accepts an optional explicit dimension.
-As with WKB, pass `xym` when a three-value tuple represents a measure rather than elevation.
+For geometry values without parse metadata, `formatWKT` accepts an optional explicit dimension.
+Pass `xym` when a three-value tuple represents a measure rather than elevation.

 ## Empty geometry